polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/runtime-apis.md

         === "Returns"

-            `Balance` ++"u128"++ - the total contribution of a pool member including any balance that is unbonding
+            `Balance` ++"u128"++ - the total contribution of a pool member, including any balance that is unbonding

     ??? function "`pool_balance()` - total balance contributed to the pool"